cellml/libcellml-archived/docs/source/projectIntro.rst

 #.
 Starting point `document <https://cellml-specification.readthedocs.org/en/latest/>`_ for editorial board working draft.
 This currently describes CellML 1.1 minus reactions.
 The aim is to incrementally edit this with version history mapping to the relevant tracker items so that a good provenance record is available.
 #. `An e-mail <https://lists.cellml.org/sympa/arc/cellml-discussion/2012-10/msg00005.html>`_ reporting on the planning for CellML 1.2 at the 2012 CellML workshop
 #. `A rendering of one proposal <http://codecurve.github.io/cellml-core-spec/>`_ from previous work towards a draft of CellML 1.2 that was done before the editorial board process was in place.
 Note however that this assumes the use of MathML 3.
-The editorial board plans to use some of the text from this draft.
+In conjunction with this, there is this `draft of a secondary specification <http://codecurve.github.io/cellml-dae-events-secondary/>`_ which captures the types of models usually represented using previous versions of CellML.
+The editorial board plans to use some of the text from these drafts.

 Expected availability